Frequently asked questions about health insurance

 Read more about short-term health insurance in Hawaii.

-Hawaii has the smallest percentage of Medicare enrollment as a result of a disability – just 9%.
-The other 91% of recipients qualify for Hawaii Medicare plans based on age alone (ie, being at least 65).
+Hawaii has the smallest percentage of Medicare enrollment as a result of a disability, at less than 7%.
+The other 93% of recipients qualify for Hawaii Medicare plans based on age alone (ie, being at least 65).

 Learn more about Medicare enrollment in Hawaii, including the state’s rules for Medigap plans.